ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 SELECT * FROM Tweets ORDER BY created_at DESC;
 ```

 The ORDER BY section usually goes at the end of a query and lets us order our data by a column.
 After the ORDER BY keyword, we give the name of the column we want to order by.
 After the column name, we either put ASC to sort in ascending order or DESC for descending order.
-We are ordering by the “created_at” column and want to sort them in DESC order since we want the most recently created to come first.
+We are ordering by the "created_at" column and want to sort them in DESC order since we want the most recently created to come first.
 This will be the query we use in our homepage route.

-Let's execute this query in our homepage “/” route like we did in our create tweet route.
-We'll also move the line that renders the “tweets.ejs” file to inside the query callback since the template will need the tweets from the query.
-This time when we call the “query” method, we won't have any query parameters to pass.
+Let's execute this query in our homepage "/" route like we did in our create tweet route.
+We'll also move the line that renders the "tweets.ejs" file to inside the query callback since the template will need the tweets from the query.
+This time when we call the "query" method, we won't have any query parameters to pass.
 Just the query and the callback.

 ```javascript
 // app.js